Simbiosys/cordova-motion-plugin/README.md

 * `transitionType` (Android only).
 A string with value *ACTIVITY_TRANSITION_ENTER* if the user starts the activity or *ACTIVITY_TRANSITION_EXIT* if the stops doing it.
 * `confidence` (iOS only).
 The confidence in the assessment of the detected activity.
 Its value can be *LOW*, *MEDIUM* or *HIGH*.
 * `timestamp` (Android & iOS).
 Timestamp indicating when the event is detected.
 Format _YYYY-MM-DD HH:mm:ss_.
+* `latitude` (Android, optional).
+Latitude where the device is when the activity change is detected.
+See [Activity events with location](#activityeventswithlocation) section to know how to get this property within event data.
+* `longitude` (Android, optional).
+Longitude where the device is when the activity change is detected.
+See [Activity events with location](#activityeventswithlocation) section to know how to get this property within event data.

 #### Stop capturing events ####
 To stop capturing activity change events the `stopActivityDetectionCapture` must be called.